kdcgarber/TRS-IO-for-the-Model-1/README.md

 ## All done with the Install

 After the install is complete, follow the notes on the TRS-IO site to bring up the trs-io.local access point and start the configuration.<br>
-The site has the ROM boot loader for the FreHD to go on the SD card or the smb (windows share or for me SAMBA share on my linux server).<br>
+The site has the ROM boot loader for the FreHD to go on the SD card or the smb (windows share or for me SAMBA share on my Linux server).<br>